rancher/elemental-toolkit/docs/content/en/docs/Customizing/configure_grub.md

   GRUB 2 Configuration
 ---

-Elemental is set to deploy a persistent `grub.cfg` into the `COS_RECOVERY` partition during the system installation or image creation.
+Elemental is set to deploy a persistent `grub.cfg` into the `COS_STATE` partition during the system installation or image creation.
 Elemental grub configuration includes three menu entries: first for the main OS system, second for the fallback OS system and a third for the recovery OS.